Access Point Angler Intercept Survey At-a-Glance

 Why do interviewers survey anglers who are visiting from out of town?

-Interviewing both resident and non-resident anglers ensures our sample is representative of all saltwater fishing trips.
-It also gives us the information we need to adjust the effort data we collect through our mail Fishing Effort Survey of households in coastal states.
-In other words, if we didn't use the APAIS to gather information from out-of-state residents, we wouldn't be able to account for the fish those anglers catch or the trips they take.
+Interviewing both resident and non-resident anglers helps our sample be as representative as possible of all saltwater fishing trips.
+If we didn’t use the APAIS to gather information from out-of-state residents, we wouldn’t be able to account for the fish those anglers catch or the trips they take.

-Why does it matter what one angler reports?
+Why does it matter what one angler reports, and how can you count my fishing if I’ve never been interviewed?

 The success of our surveys relies on the participation of the people we sample.
-Because it's not practical or possible for us to intercept the millions of recreational anglers fishing along our coasts, each trip we do sample may represent dozens, hundreds, or even thousands of trips.
+Because it’s not practical or possible for us to intercept each of the millions of recreational anglers fishing along the Atlantic and Gulf coasts, and Hawaii, each trip we do sample may represent dozens, hundreds, or even thousands of trips.
+Sample surveys allow us to draw reasonable conclusions about the full recreational fishing community.

 Why should I participate more than once?

-Even if you've been surveyed before, the unique characteristics of your current fishing trip—such as the date, time, and place you fished, or the species you caught—haven't been incorporated into our data.
-No two fishing trips are alike, and our survey is designed to capture those differences.
+Even if you’ve been surveyed before, the unique characteristics of your current fishing trip—such as the date, time, and place where you fished, or the species you caught—haven’t been incorporated into our data.
+No two fishing trips are alike.